Pain and pleasure: Neural coding and modulation

 Activity in many parts of the brain is associated with pain perception.
 Some of the known parts for the ascending pathway include the thalamus, hypothalamus, midbrain, lentiform nucleus, somatosensory cortices, insular, prefrontal, anterior and parietal cingulum.
-Then, there are also the descending pathways for the modulation of pain sensation.
-One of the brainstem regions responsible for this is the periaqueductal gray of the midbrain, which both relieves pain by behavior as well as inhibits the activity of the nociceptive neurons in the dorsal horn of the spinal cord.
-Other brainstem sites, such as the parabrachial nucleus, the dorsal raphe, locus coeruleus, and the medullary reticular formation also mediate pain relief and use many different neurotransmitters to either facilitate or inhibit activity of the neurons in the dorsal horn.
-These neurotransmitters include noradrenaline, serotonin, dopamine, histamine, and acetylcholine.

 Perception of pleasure

 Pleasure can be considered from many different perspectives, from physiological (such as the hedonic hotspots that are activated during the experience) to psychological (such as the study of behavioral responses towards reward).
 Pleasure has also often been compared to, or even defined by many neuroscientists as, a form of alleviation of pain.

 Neural coding and modulation

 Pleasure has been studied in the systems of taste, olfaction, auditory (musical), visual (art), and sexual activity.
 Neural hotspots involved in the processing of pleasure include the nucleus accumbens, posterior ventral pallidum, amygdala, other cortical and subcortical regions.

 The prefrontal and limbic regions of the neocortex, particularly the orbitofrontal region of the prefrontal cortex, anterior cingulate cortex, and the insular cortex have all been suggested to be pleasure causing substrates in the brain.